ballerina-platform/ballerina-dev-website/learn/user-guide/security/authentication-and-authorization.md

 }
 ```

-When the service is invoked without authentication information or invalid authentication information, an authentication failure will occur:
+When the service is invoked without authentication information or invalid authentication information, an authentication failure will occur.

 ```
 curl -k -v https://localhost:9090/foo/bar